logicly-au/docs.iar-dst.online/level-of-care/level-of-care-3.rst

    **OR**

    * Severe *Symptom Severity and Distress* (score = 3) but problems on all other Primary Domain (*Risk of Harm*, *Functioning*, *Impact of Co-existing Conditions*) are mild or less (all scores ≤ 1).

-*Individuals with a rating of 3 or higher on Symptoms may be accommodated at this level, only	where ALL other primary assessment domains are rated as 1 or less*